Code-Rachit/git/README.md

-This is the testing repo <br> myself rachit
+This is the testing repo <br>
+myself rachit <br>
+author - Rachit Sharma